 In the first week of May, 2012, I traveled to a remote location in western Nebraska to hunt the elusive turkey.
 I chose to hunt in one of Nebraska’s Wildlife Management Areas (WMA).
 Not all WMAs provide wildlife with good habitat.
 The ecological viability of the WMAs varies greatly.
 Many of the WMAs in western Nebraska are waste lands, abandoned or sold by their original owners because the land no longer possesses any economic value whatsoever.
 For instance, there is a WMA near Big Springs, Nebraska, that is nothing more than an old gravel pit that has filled in with water.
 The pit is surrounded by a thin belt of planted trees and invasive European grasses.
 I visited this “Wildlife” Management Area to see whether it contained any turkeys.
 It did not.
 I did not see a single living creature inside its borders.
 It took a real stretch of the imagination to consider this place as wildlife habitat.
-Certainly the loud, incessant traffic on Interstate 80, which darted past the site less than 50 yards to the south, did not induce birds and animals to inhabit the place.
+Certainly the loud, incessant traffic on Interstate 80, less than 50 yards to the south, did not induce birds and animals to inhabit the place.

 I eventually hunted in a WMA that appeared to have suffered severe soil erosion as a result of poor agricultural practices.
 The land had been cut up by deep gullies.
 In one section of the WMA, a gaping hole had been washed out of the side of a hill by excessive runoff from a nearby cropped field.
 Unable to farm the eroded terrain, the farm’s proprietors likely recognized the benefit of selling the land or leasing an easement to the state.
 In Nebraska, where corporate farmers and ranchers dominant the political discourse and the social agenda, prime real estate is infrequently set aside for wild things.
-Instead, the critters get the leftover lands.
+Instead, critters get the leftover lands.

 At the WMA I intended to hunt, I trekked almost a mile to its southern boundary.
 Once there, I set up a crude hunting blind in a grove of trees.
 The blind consisted of cut pine branches and dead fall.
 I placed the vegetation behind me to break up my profile.
 Twenty-five yards to my front, a farm road skirted a field of alfalfa.
 I knew the gobblers had been strutting along that road.
 I had seen their tracks, and the drag marks left by their wings, in the dust of the road.
 Ten yards to my rear, a steep hill fell away to a flat creek valley.
 I believed that if I sat at this place long enough, the gobblers would appear for a strut along the dirt road.